This is the famous Bangkok, the main gateway to the Orient and its greatest city.

 struggling tuk-tuks, all along with a huge number of cranking motorcycles.

-One might wonder, what makes this city so mysteriously attractive to
+One might wonder what makes this city so mysteriously attractive to a

-Humble yet probably the most notable nightspot, the famous Patpong is lying in between Silom and Suranwongse main roads.
-A major business district during the day, it attracts thousands of visitors at twilight hours with its shopping and entertainment establishments: massage parlours, coffee shops, restaurants, an endless array of bars, clubs, discos, erotic shows, all along with the sizzling market.
-Patpong night market comprises roadside stalls of clothing, souvenirs, and a wide variety of other goods to attract tourists the world over.
+Humble yet likely the most illustrious and bustling nightspot in Bangkok, the famous Patpong Rd. lying between Suranwongse and Silom main roads.
+A leading business district during the day, Patpong attracts thousands of visitors, typically foreigners, at twilight hours with its shopping and entertainment establishments: massage parlors, coffee shops, restaurants, an endless array of bars, clubs, discos, hot erotic shows, all along with its sizzling market.
+Patpong Night Market comprises roadside stalls of clothing, souvenirs, and a wide variety of other goods to attract tourists from all over the world, night after night.

 Speaking of a recently constructed Bangkok Mass Transit Systems, here is a link to BTS Skytrain.
-And the latest novelty that hit the capital and still expanding is the underground -- MRT Subway.
-Considering the terrible traffic in Bangkok, these megaprojects provide for a rather convenient city transport alternative, particularly for tourists.
+The latest novelty that hit the capital and still expanding is the underground – MRT Subway.
+Considering the terrible Bangkok traffic, these megaprojects provide a rather convenient city transport alternative, particularly for tourists.

 BTS Skytrain in Bangkok